rhawiz/lambda-setuptools/README.md

 3. **ldeploy**
     * Usage `python setup.py ldeploy --swagger-path <swagger_spec_path> --deploy-stage <stage_name> --access-key=<my_access_key> --secret-access-key=<my_secret>`
         * Effect: This will build (using _ldist_) and upload to AWS with the function name defined in `operationId` for each path and will map the lambda functions to each gateway if swagger-path is defined.
 If deploy-stage is defined, a new stage of that name will be created and the API will be deployed.
-            * swagger-path is optional.
-If not provided the API gateway will not be created
-            * deploy-stage is optional.
-If not provided stage deployment will not be initiated
-            * access-key is optional.
-If not provided, default values set in environment variables will be used.
-If defaults not set, deploy will fail.
+            * access-key            The access key to use to upload.
+If not provided, default access key set in environment variables will be use if set, otherwise will fail.
-            * secret-access-key is optional.
-If not provided, default values set in environment variables will be used.
-If defaults not set, deploy will fail.
+            * secret-access-key     The access key to use to upload.
+If not provided, default secret key set in environment variables will be use if set, otherwise will fail.
+            * swagger-path          Path to swagger specification file (YAML or JSON)
+            * deploy-stage          Name of the deployment stage
+            * vpc-subnets           VPC Configuration list of subnet ids separated by a comma
+            * vpc-security-groups   VPC Configuration list of security group ids separated by a comma
+            * role                  AWS Gateway role to use when creating API gateway
+            * region                AWS region to use.
+If not provided, default region set in environment variables will be use if set, otherwise will fail.

 1. **lambda_function**
     * Usage: `lambda_function=[<my_package>.<some_module>:<handler_name>]`